where to travel in october barbados

 Average temperature in October: 25°C

 Adventurers looking to tick Chile off their bucket list are in luck this month as the South American territory welcomes a slightly cooler period before things heat up during the peak dry season of November-February.
 While the capital of Santiago – surrounded by the snow-capped Andes and the Chilean Coast Range – is a must-see destination in its own right, we recommend spending the bulk of your trip in the Atacama Desert.
-Known as the world’s driest non-polar desert, and one of the world’s premier stargazing locations, October offers clear skies, providing guests with an excellent opportunity to marvel at the night sky and witness the Milky Way in all its glory.
+The world’s driest non-polar desert, and one of the globe’s premier stargazing locations, October offers clear skies, providing guests with an excellent opportunity to marvel at the night sky and witness the Milky Way in all its glory.
 Plus, the mild weather creates a comfortable environment to engage in outdoor adventures and witness the breathtaking landscapes, from arid deserts and salt flats to volcanoes, geysers, and hot springs.
 Just remember to pack your sunscreen…

 Where to stay: Our Habitas Atacama

 Located in Chile’s San Pedro de Atacama, Our Habitas Atacama is a unique explorer’s basecamp combining desert experiences with five-star amenities.
-Travellers can pick from 51 locally-inspired rooms, each designed and styled with artisanal textiles, decor, and furnishings in keeping with Our Habitas’ sustainable philosophy and, similarly, the on-site restaurant and bar use native ingredients from an Atacama desert garden.
+Travellers can pick from 51 locally-inspired rooms, each designed and styled with artisanal textiles, decor, and furnishings in keeping with Our Habitas’ sustainable philosophy while, similarly, the on-site restaurant and bar use native ingredients from an Atacama desert garden.
 Head to the hotel’s concierge desk to book an array of outdoor adventures, including hiking, biking, mountaineering, paragliding, and stargazing – and, after a day exploring the desert, cool off at the outdoor pool and wellness area.

-From £240 per night.
+From £175 per night.

 Athens, Greece